+Caution, Laser Radiation - See Appendix A

+Warning label located on the front and top of the main cover:

+CLASS 4 INVISIBLE LASER

+RADIATION WHEN OPEN

+AVOID EYE OR SKIN EXPOSURE TO

+DIRECT OR SCATTERED RADIATION

+Warning label located above the rating plate on the back of the Laser Marker:

+CLASS 1 LASER PRODUCT

+Environmental Conditions

-Caution, Laser Radiation - See Appendix A CAUTION CLASS 4 MVISIBLE LASER RADIATION WHEN OPEN AND EVEN SMITH AND AND AND CRECT ON SCATTERED RADIATION CLASS 4 INVISIBLE LASER RADIATION WHEN OPEN AVOID EYE OR SKIN EXPOSURE TO DIRECT OR SCATTERED RADIATION Warning label located on the front and top of the main cover: CARACTERIZED AND A CONTRACT OF Warning label located on top of the Laser Marker: CLASS 1 LASER PRODUCT Environmental Conditions The LabeLase® Printer is intended for Indoor use only.
-Altitude up to 6500 feet, operating temperature 40 to 100 degrees F, 80% maximum relative humidity, rated 100-240Vac 50/60 HZ, pollution degree 2 Lifting Requirements Weight : 73 Lbs.
-Please consult your safety department.
-CAUTION If this printer is not used in the manner specified by this manual, the safety features provided may be insufficient.
+The LabeLase[®] Tag Printer is intended for Indoor use only.
+Altitude up to 6500 feet, operating temperature 40 to 100 degrees F, 80% maximum relative humidity, rated 100-240Vac 50/60 HZ, 5 Amps, pollution degree 2

+If this printer is not used in the manner specified by this manual, the safety features provided may be insufficient.

+FUME EXTRACTION SAFETY INFORMATION

+When printing on flexible film material, a fume extractor must be used to remove noxious gasses generated by the laser "burning" the film.
+The printer includes a port for attaching the appropriate hoses.
+It also includes the capability to automatically start the fume extractor.
+Customers are able to operate any fume extractor with this printer.
+InfoSight recommends the purchase of a filter system (Part # 100-LF) from Filtronics for this purpose.